Skip to main content

 But there is an even bigger risk.
 Think about how you find out that you have bad data.
 It is almost never by putting data into a system.
 You only find out about bad data when you try to get data out.
 So this begs the question - if you are going to embark on a data governance initiative before you roll out BI, what exactly are you going to govern?
 How do you know what to fix, if you can't see that it is broken?

 Nothing highlights inconsistencies in your data like trying to build a dashboard against it.
 Nothing will focus data governance and cleaning efforts like clearly understanding the numbers you need to drive your business.
-Not just the numbers themselves, but what are the components of those numbers?
-What were the transactions that placed those numbers into ...
+Not just the numbers themselves, but what are the ...

 FREE Membership Required to View Full Content: